 Spelling variations of this family name include: Chambers, Chalmers, Chamer, Chalmairs, Challmers and others.

-First found in Denbighshire, where they held lands at Llewenne, granted to John de Chambre from the Earl of Lincoln, who was Constable of Chester.
+First found in Denbighshire (Welsh: Sir Ddinbych), a historic county, created in 1536 at the Act of Union with England, and located in Northeast Wales, where they held lands at Llewenne, granted to John de Chambre from the Earl of Lincoln, who was Constable of Chester.
 John was a "nobelle Normanne who entred Englaunde in ye traine of King Williaume.".

 This web page shows only a small excerpt of our Chambers research.
 Another 387 words(28 lines of text) covering the years 1296, 1465, 1472, 1491, 1726, 1796, 1775, 1645, 1703, 1691, 1694, 1696, 1702, 1664 and are included under the topic Early Chambers History in all our PDF Extended History products.

 Another 83 words(6 lines of text) are included under the topic Early Chambers Notables in all our PDF Extended History products.

 Some of the Chambers family moved to Ireland, but this topic is not covered in this excerpt.
 Another 109 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Chambers Settlers in the United States in the 17th Century